Jontay Porter: Memphis Grizzlies (2020–2021)

-Porter went undrafted in the 2019 NBA draft.
+Porter was not chosen in the 2019 NBA draft, partially due to teams wary of his injury history.
 On March 8, 2020, Porter signed with the Memphis Grizzlies.
-On November 22, 2020, the Memphis Grizzlies announced that they had re-signed Porter to multi-year contract.
+During his rookie season's free agency period, Porter was reported to have been granted access to a VIP account on FanDuel due to him already having a habit of Wall Street day trading and cryptocurrency investments, though this would not come to light until 2025.
+On November 22, 2020, the Memphis Grizzlies announced that they had re-signed Porter, this time to a multi-year contract.
 On July 30, 2021, he was waived by the Grizzlies after making 11 appearances.
 Porter joined the Denver Nuggets for the 2022 NBA Summer League.

-Wisconsin Herd (2022–present)
+Wisconsin Herd (2022–2023)

-On November 3, 2022, Porter was named to the opening night roster for the Wisconsin Herd.
+On November 3, 2022, Porter was named to the opening night roster of the Wisconsin Herd, the G League team affiliated with the Milwaukee Bucks.